-Mycle Schneider (France) is an independent nuclear and energy consultant.
-He founded the energy information agency WISE Paris in 1983 and directed it until 2003.
-Since 1997 he has provided information and consulting services to many European governments, NGOs and think tanks.
-Since 2004 he also has been in charge of the Environment and Energy Strategies lecture series for the International MSc in Project Management for Environmental and Energy Engineering Program at the French Ecole des Mines in Nantes.
+Mycle Schneider (France) is an independent energy and nuclear policy consultant.
+He is the convening lead author of the annual World Nuclear Industry Status Report.
+He founded the energy information agency WISE-Paris in 1983 and directed it until 2003.
+Since 1997 he has provided information and consulting services to several European governments, European Parliament Members, NGOs and think tanks.
+Between 2004 and 2009, he was in charge of the Environment and Energy Strategies lecture series for the International MSc in Project Management for Environmental and Energy Engineering Program at the French Ecole des Mines in Nantes.
 In 1997, along with Japan's Jinzaburo Takagi, he received Sweden's Right Livelihood Award "for serving to alert the world to the unparalleled dangers of plutonium to human life."

 Johan Swahn (Sweden) is the Director of the Swedish NGO Office for Nuclear Waste Review (MKG), an independent nonprofit group working to inform the debate about the best long-term options for management of radioactive waste in Sweden.
 He leads the organization's work to review the Swedish nuclear industry's application for a permit for a final repository for spent nuclear fuel.
 He previously worked in the fields of energy, environment and global security at the Department of Physical Resource Theory at Chalmers University of Technology, Göteborg, Sweden.